 The same customary value applies when attending parties or visiting one’s place, never go uninvited is a basic rule in Finnish culture.
 In contrast to ours in the Philippines, it is appreciated regardless you have not informed the host/s beforehand about your visit, oftentimes the host person/family even thank gratefully the guest for a good surprise visit.

 Finns are very honest people.
-In an article publish by Business Insider (September 24, 2013) The Reader’s Digest has made an experiment dropping wallets in 19 different cities and found out that in capital city of the country, Helsinki 11 out of 12 dropped wallets were returned.
-Before, I and my Filipino friends had a short walk and we ended up to a thrift shop called Kontti.
+In an article published by Business Insider (September 24, 2013) Reader’s Digest has made an experiment dropping wallets in 19 different cities and found out that in the capital city of the country, Helsinki 11 out of 12 dropped wallets were returned.
+Before I and my Filipino friends had a short walk and we ended up at a thrift shop called Kontti.
 It has been about 10 minutes since we step into this Finnish Red Cross manned charitable shop that I noticed my wallet was missing.
-In it were all my important personal identification cards including ATM card.
+In it were all my important personal identification cards including ATM cards.
 Initially losing my resident permit card was my biggest worry.
 We just arrived 2 months then.
-It would be complicated to reapply for new one, firstly because of poor Finnish language skills and not any extra fund for application fee was hugely disturbing my mind.
-Fortunately about 5 minutes later an unknown mobile number was calling.
-In the other line was a very calm, friendly voice of a woman with almost perfect English accent.
+It would be complicated to reapply for a new one, firstly because of poor Finnish language skills and not any extra fund for application fee was hugely disturbing my mind.
+Fortunately, about 5 minutes later an unknown mobile number was calling.
+In the other line was a very calm, friendly voice of a woman with an almost perfect English accent.
 It was a big relief even without hearing any details yet why she was calling me.
-By surprise she asked me where I could meet her that she can return my wallet.
+By surprise, she asked me where I could meet her that she can return my wallet.
 My friends were also puzzled when I swiftly left the portals hurriedly while on the phone.
-Finally I met that very goodhearted woman waiting in front of a movie theater about 150 meters from our location.
+Finally, I met that very goodhearted woman waiting in front of a movie theatre about 150 meters from our location.
 She happily handed me my wallet and said that she found it along the street, the same pathway we walked earlier.
 Without any hesitance I held her right hand very firmly with both of my hands saying confidently with my in-eloquent Finnish accent ‘Kiitos paljon, olette tosi ihana ihminen!’
-(Thank you very much you are really great person!).
-I took some paper bills and hand it to her for her kindness and honesty but immediately this mother of one year old baby lying in a stroller next to her refused to take it.
-She smilingly said, ¨' No thanks, We’ve got to go and have a nice evening!¨ That moment made me great impression that Finns are very honest people.
-I have few times witnessed inside buses local people returning lost and found mobiles phones from seats of previous passenger to the driver, which bus drivers would bring to Suomen löytötavarapalvelu, Finland’s Found Property Service.
-If you happen to lost any items/s inside public transport, it is advisable to contact the office at the earliest after 4pm on the day following the loss of your item.
+(Thank you very much you are a great person!).
+I took some paper bills and hand them to her for her kindness and honesty but immediately this mother of a one-year-old baby lying in a stroller next to her refused to take it.
+She smilingly said, ¨' No thanks, We’ve got to go and have a nice evening!¨ That moment made me a great impression that Finns are very honest people.
+I have few times witnessed inside buses local people returning lost and found mobiles phones from the seats of the previous passenger to the driver, which bus drivers would bring to Suomen löytötavarapalvelu, Finland’s Found Property Service.
+If you happen to lose any items/s inside public transport, it is advisable to contact the office at the earliest after 4 pm on the day following the loss of your item.
 You can contact the office by phone or fax, or by filling in an inquiry form online.
 The office however charges a fee for the lost and found items.

 A traditional Finnish sauna may be too hot for you for the first time as temperature may vary from 70-130 C but as you sit on the lower benches, the temperature gets lower too.
-Electric sauna are common nowadays in private residences and public saunas.
-But my favorite is the two wood-burning and three smoke saunas in summer cottages because the steam is very soft and moist.
-If you happen to sit next to the pail of water, please mind to throw water into the stones and refill it as you leave as an act of courtesy to the rest of people yet in the room.
+Electric saunas are common nowadays in private residences and public saunas.
+But my favourite is the two wood-burning and three smoke saunas in summer cottages because the steam is very soft and moist.
+If you happen to sit next to the pail of water, please mind throwing water into the stones and refill it as you leave as an act of courtesy to the rest of the people yet in the room.
 You might now wonder that my statements above about Finns being shy and silent is not true inside the sauna.
-It has been surprise that some random people in the sauna room tried to initiate conversation with me initially speaking in English where do I come from.
+It has been surprised that some random people in the sauna room tried to initiate a conversation with me initially speaking in English where do I come from.
 It is common for Finns to be chatty inside this steamy room, telling even their own life stories.
 A Finnish movie entitled Miesten Vuoro will explain much about this claim.
 Each of the man characters narrated dramatically their own life stories to each other.
-They may talk about current issues but if you speak, you should not discuss about your job, title or religion.
+They may talk about current issues but if you speak, you should not discuss your job, title or religion.
 Having lived here for more than two years I have slowly adapted to frequent the sauna room at the public swimming halls usually 2-3x a week.
-For me it is an effective way of renewing myself after long day at work.
+For me, it is an effective way of renewing myself after a long day at work.
 I always feel relaxed after each sauna session.
-In addition to this, sauna has many health benefits proven by a Finnish research suggesting that sauna can help lower the risk of developing dementia and Alzheimer’s disease as well as dying of heart ailments.
-(Please check our link about sauna) So if you want to experience how to be a Finn, do what people loves here to do, be confident and visit the sauna during your stay in Finland!
+In addition to this, sauna has many health benefits proven by Finnish research suggesting that sauna can help lower the risk of developing dementia and Alzheimer’s disease as well as dying of heart ailments.
+(Please check our link about sauna) So if you want to experience how to be a Finn, do what people love here to do, be confident and visit the sauna during your stay in Finland!